top of page

 L10 Pixel-based Co-localization and Intensity Analysis

-Colocalization coefficients, ratiometric imaging
+Colocalization coefficients and ratiometric imaging

-L12 Analysis of Biological Movement
+L12 Analysis of Biological Movement II: Translational Motion

-Fluorescence recovery rate, particle tracking, motion analysis
+Particle tracking, motion analysis

-L14 Instruments for the Super-Resolution Imaging Labs
+L14 Introduction to Super-Resolution Imaging

 L15 Accurate and Sufficient Scientific Reporting

-L16 Image Processing for Super-Resolution Microscopy
+L17 Image Processing for Super-Resolution Microscopy

-L17 Data Analysis for Super-Resolution Images
+L18 Data Analysis for Localization Microscopy

-Filtering, point statistics, co-localization
+Filtering, point statistics, segmentation

-L19 Practical Considerations for Quantitative Light Sheet Fluorescence Microscopy
+L22 Practical Considerations for Quantitative Light Sheet Fluorescence Microscopy

 Potential pitfalls to consider

-Image restoration with machine learning
+Image restoration and other machine learning tools

 JAEQ_2018-01-25_0082_edited.jpg